ben-razor/planet-xtax-evm/README.md

 # Planet XtaX EVM

-Planet XtaX is a Universe Construction Apparatus.
+Planet XtaX is a **Universe Construction Apparatus** on [Evmos Blockchain](http://evmos.org).

-This repository contains contracts for storing cells and planets as NFTs on EVM compatible chains.

-Part of a submission for the Evmos Momentum Hackathon.

 Demo App: https://planet-xtax.web.app/

 Demo Video: https://youtu.be/yhMh5ZXTop0

+A submission for the Evmos Momentum Hackathon.

+This repository contains contracts for storing cells and planets as NFTs on Evmos.

 # About Planet XtaX